 Filename - When you click the Filename box, a file selection dialog will appear similar to that shown below.
 LityxIQ will make the connection to the chosen location and display the files and folders it finds.
 Navigate the files and folders to find the one you want to import.
 See the https://support.lityxiq.com/374367-Using-the-File-Manager document for more help on navigating the files and folders and selecting a file.
 The document is specific to the LityxIQ File Manager, but navigation is similar regardless of the location.

 Compressed File - LityxIQ support import of files that are not compressed, or are compressed in a variety of formats.
 See the discussion regarding compressed file options in https://support.lityxiq.com/678242-Import-a-Delimited-Text-Filehttps://support.lityxiq.com/678242-Import-a-Delimited-Text-File for more details.
+Note that spreadsheet files are often not provided in a compressed format, so this option would rarely be used for spreadsheets.

-RIght Side of Data Source Tab
+Right Side of Data Source Tab

 The right side of the Data Source tab relates to options specific to the formatting and structure or nuances of the spreadsheet file and how it is imported.